 We have rights to the brine underlying our approximately 40,000 gross acres of brine leases in the Smackover Formation in Southwest Arkansas, including rights to the bromine and lithium contained in the brine.
-Additional information on these inferred resources is described in Part I, "Item 2.
+Additional information on these resources is described in Part I, "Item 2.
 Properties" in this Annual Report.
 The extraction of lithium and bromine from these brine leases will likely require a significant amount of time and capital, which are subject to further analysis and consideration.
-Only upon completion of an indicated resources study, pre-feasibility and/or feasibility study and attainment of capital commitment from either a joint venture partner, governments grants or loans, or other cost-effective sources of capital that will not over-lever TETRA, in addition to confirmation of a successful recapitalization of the long-duration zinc-bromide battery storage manufacturers, would we proceed to a final investment decision.
+Only upon completion of a pre-feasibility and/or feasibility study and attainment of capital commitment from either a joint venture partner, government grants or loans, or other cost-effective sources of capital that will not over-lever TETRA, in addition to confirmation of a successful recapitalization of the long-duration zinc-bromide battery storage manufacturers, would we proceed to a final investment decision.

 Historically, a significant majority of our planned capital expenditures have been related to identified opportunities to grow and expand our existing businesses.
 We are also focused on enhancing shareholder value by capitalizing on our key mineral assets, brine mineral extraction expertise, and deep chemistry competency to expand our offerings into the low carbon energy markets.
 However, we continue to review all capital expenditure plans carefully in an effort to conserve cash.
-We currently have no long-term capital expenditure commitments.
-If the forecasted demand for our products and services increases or decreases, the amount of planned expenditures on growth and expansion may be adjusted.
+As of December 31, 2023, we have no long-term capital expenditure commitments.
+If the forecasted demand for our products and services increases or decreases, or we proceed with development of brine resources in Arkansas, the amount of planned expenditures on growth and expansion may be adjusted.